All Episodes

 It was literally torn apart.

-I just uh just tore it apart.
+I just uh, just just tore it apart.

-So it's having to reorganize, and it probably won't have enough time to reorganize the cane between now and the time it hits uh the Florida mainland.
+So it's having to reorganize and it probably won't have enough time to reorganize the cane between now and the time it hits uh, the Florida mainland.

-That would be Ken Blackwell, who just happens to be seeking the Senate in Ohio.
+That would be Ken Blackwell, who just happens to be seeking the Senate in Ohio, which makes this doubly understandable.

 An email will be sent to 100,000 Democratic donors today, probably has already been flashed out there, asking them to support Representative Ted Strickland for governor.

-Uh the bulk of the email critic Blackwell's running for governor, not Senate.
+Blackwell's running for governor, not Senate.

 I'm confusing him with Michael Steele in Maryland.